ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/04_sequencing_QC.md

 $$\text{Coverage } = \left( \frac{\text{Number of bases with } \ge 1 \text{ read}}{\text{Total Genome Size}} \right) \times 100$$

 One important term is **uniformity of coverage**.
 This is a measure of the variability of coverage across the genome.
 While the overall coverage might be the desired one, this is an average across all positions, so some bases might not be reaching it while others have an inflated coverage, skewing the %.
-This can be problematic, especially or WGS, where we want flat coverage.
-If a position shows a much lower coverage, then the detection of mutations with high confidence won’t be possible.
-For ATAC-seq or CUT&RUN, we actually want bumpy coverage (peaks where the protein binds and valleys everywhere else).
+This can be problematic, especially in WGS, where we want flat coverage: if a position shows a much lower coverage, then the detection of mutations with high confidence won't be possible.
+In contrast, applications such as ATAC-seq or CUT&RUN benefit from non-uniform (“bumpy”) coverage patterns that reflect biological signal.

 The most common cause of low uniformity of coverage is **PCR bias**.
 Some regions are easier to amplify by the polymerase, including those with lower GC content, leading to an overrepresentation of these fragments.